tpalko/photo-binner/README.md

 Python if necessary, to ensure the safety of my files.
 ```

-7. When you're familiar with its options, run it for real:
+6. When you're familiar with its options, run it for real:

 ```
 $ photobinner <options>
 ```

+_NOTE: Python dependencies should be installed along with `photobinner`, however if
+you find missing packages when running it, these can be installed manually with
+`pip install -r requirements.txt`_

 I emphasize inspecting the `--help` because this program is messing with your photos.
 You know, those
 things you make sure to grab before running out of your burning home. (sorry) That said,